 This is a story about Google terminating YouTube partner channels and videos, sometimes due to copyright strikes that turn out to be false, and sometimes for no reason given.
 This is also a story about how Google took down two YouTube videos on my partner channel, representing nearly 1 million channel views and real revenue lost, after they changed their ToS without notifying me.
 It’s a story about how I couldn’t get in contact with a human at Google even after earning them thousands of dollars in advertising revenue.
 And lastly, it’s a story of the software I wrote to protect my videos from being taken down in the future.

-Before I start on what Google could stand to improve, I want to make it clear that I really like their products.
-I’ve been using Gmail since it was still in beta [update: no longer using gmail], and I used Google Docs all throughout college.
+Before we begin, I want to make it clear that I have nothing against Google or their products.
 YouTube is a fantastic place to share video content for so many reasons, and I’ve been lucky enough to be able to post videos which millions of people have enjoyed since 2011.

 That being said, Google automatically flagged and deleted some of my videos, and they gave me no way to solve the issue or make it right.
 Their customer service does not exist, and their appeals process is entirely ineffective.